TianyiYanLab/Subcortical_Parcellation/README.md

 | 4.
 Prediction and interpretation | `matlab/prediction/`, `python/age/`, `python/cognitive/`, `matlab/age/`, `matlab/cognitive/` | Feature tables, repeated splits, CBIG KRR results and feature-weight summaries |
 | 5.
 Network/task validation | `matlab/evaluation/`, `matlab/spin_test/`, `matlab/task_validation/` | Network Dice matrices, spin parcellations and task eta-squared summaries |
 | 6.
 Corrected inference | `python/statistics/` | Nadeau–Bengio corrected comparison table and 21-pair spin-test table, each with BH-FDR `q` values |

-Input filenames and intermediate output directories appear at the top of each script and in the `data/` and `results/` paths used there.
-In particular, the CBIG KRR scripts read their `setup.mat` input arrays, and the SVM scripts call the named external functions.
-Run stages in the order above using the appropriate prepared input arrays.
-Optional homogeneity-null evaluation is under `matlab/evaluation/`.

 ## Script guide